sangres.com sangres.com

 The Latir Peak Wilderness is in the northern part of New Mexico's Sangre de Cristo Mountains.
 There are 3 peaks above 12,500' in these 20,000 acres.
 Most of the area is heavily forested with the usual pinon-juniper lower levels, ponderosa mid-level and spruce-fir-aspen mix above 8,000'.
 There are significant interspersed grass-and-wildflower-strewn meadows throughout but above 11,500' you come into alpine tundra, especially on Latir Mesa at the northern end of the Wilderness.

-There is a well established system of trails in the Wilderness with the Lake Fork Trail probably being the most popular.
-Hunters come in the fall for the mule deer, elk and black bear, but these woods also support a good population of badgers, coyotes, mountain lions, bobcats, beavers, and foxes.
+There is a well established system of trails in the Latir Peak Wilderness with the Lake Fork Trail probably being the most popular.
+Hunters come in the fall for the mule deer, elk and black bear, but these woods also support a good population of badger, coyote, mountain lion, bobcat, beaver, and fox.